DrewHans/coreboot_thinkpad_x220/README.md

 # Coreboot 4.15 Configuration for the Thinkpad x220

-When you run `make nconfig` you should use these options:
+When you run `make nconfig` you should make sure the options below are selected (but don't deselect coreboot defaults).

 ```
 General